 How we support you

-Our team will support you at every stage of volunteering, from recruitment and induction to offering flexible opportunities that fit around your life and work.
-You’ll also have access to ongoing training and advice.
+Our team will support you through the recruitment and induction process, offer flexible opportunities that fit around your life and work, and provide access to ongoing training and advice.

 What do STEM Ambassadors do?

 As a STEM Ambassador, you’ll be able to access opportunities and requests from teachers, schools and non-school groups via regular updates from the Trans-Pennine Hub.
 Alternatively, you can put forward your own ideas.